Processing Challenging Tumor Samples via Automated Tissue Dissection and Extraction-Free Library Prep

-This webinar will demonstrate a new approach that combines precise FFPE tumor isolation with extraction-free DNA/RNA library preparation to minimize material losses and reduce the amount of tissue input required for NGS analysis.
+This webinar demonstrates a new approach that combines precise FFPE tumor isolation with extraction-free DNA/RNA library preparation to minimize material losses and reduce the amount of tissue input required for NGS analysis.

 The need to process small quantities of solid tumor specimens is increasing as early detection strategies become more effective and less invasive biopsy strategies are adopted.
 Moreover, the rapidly changing landscape of molecular testing points towards a need for minimizing sample input and preservation of sample for future testing.
 Processing small areas of dissected tumor can be challenging as traditional manual macrodissection and purification methods include multiple steps during which material can be lost.

-In this webinar, Bryan Lo, Medical Director of the Molecular Oncology Diagnostics Lab at the Ottawa Hospital, will present a new approach that combines automated tissue dissection with NGS library prepared directly from fragments of dissected tissue.
+In this webinar, Bryan Lo, Medical Director of the Molecular Oncology Diagnostics Lab at the Ottawa Hospital, presents a new approach that combines automated tissue dissection with NGS library prepared directly from fragments of dissected tissue.

 Taken together, these findings demonstrate that an automated tissue dissection approach joined with extraction-free library preparation can help efficiently process extremely small samples that are otherwise too challenging for standard NGS analysis.